rafaelmikayelyan/dl-art-print-from-vgm/README.md

 ```

 ## Walkthrough
-1. User pastes a link to the print:
+1. User pastes a link of the page with the print:
   * BeautifulSoup searches the page for 'data-id' and 'data-base-path' attributes
   * 'data-id' leads to a JSON with addresses to image tiles at different resolutions